kennycason/ninjaturdle_blog/posts/2017-03-26-prototype.markdown

 }
 ```

-And then in future code we can simply use switch/where statements on the state enum and not worry about the details of what defines a specific state:
+Then in future code we can use switch/when statements on the enum and not worry about the details of what specifically defines a state:
 ```{.java .numberLines startFrom="1"}
 when (state.motionState) {
     GravityState.WALKING -> {